entelognathus/Coelacanth-phylogeny/Character list of coelacanths to be compiled.md

 359. Strong posterior flexion of dentary symphysis: absent (0), present (1).
 > Lu *et al.* (2016), character 92; Clement et al. (2018), character 92.

-> - Character XX in 'early gnathostome phylogeny dataset'.
+> - Not in 'early gnathostome phylogeny dataset'. **To be included after check in EGD.**

 360. Extent of infradentaries /  along much of ventral margin of dentary restricted to posterior half of dentary,
 > Lu *et al.* (2016), character 93; Clement et al. (2018), character 93.